Table of Contents

 How do I generate an ekashu_hash_code?

-Please reference the HPP Integration Guide, which contains full details on how to generate and check HPP's Hash Code.
+Please reference either the HPP Integration Guide or our Knowledge Garden article, which contains full details on how to generate and check HPP's Hash Code.

 What is the difference between ekashu_hash_code and ekashu_hash_code_result?